 - Read lots of standard Novels: These novels will help you in understanding the correct way of presenting your ideas and thoughts.

-- Read international newspapers: International newspapers, especially the ones published in the US will help you get a better idea of politics, culture, and education as the topics are given in the exam is of the US economy.
+- Read international newspapers: International newspapers, especially the ones published in the US will help you get a better idea of politics, culture, and education as the topics which are given in the exam are of the US economy.

-Try these and getting a perfect 6 will be a child’s play for you.
-Be a competent writer, play with words and your perfect piece of article will be as simple as a piece of cake.
+Try these and getting a perfect 6 will be child’s play for you.
+Be a competent writer, play with words and we are sure you would ace this section of the GRE exam.